Rafilexsmana/Rafilexsmana/README.md

 - 🌱 I’m currently learning javascript for backend
 - 😄 I’m currently in collage at gunadarma
 - 📫 How to reach me : @rafi_lexs
+- ⚡ Fun fact: I Like Automotive and Photography